Jayden-boop/WRO-2025/README.md

 ![Baseplate Drawing](other/readme-images/Baseplate-drawing.jpg)

-A thin and lightweight baseplate houses the dc motor and its mount, the esc, the servo,   the rear gearbox, and the front steering block.
+A thin and lightweight baseplate houses the DC motor and its mount, the ESC, the servo,   the rear gearbox, and the front steering block.
 The simplistic design allows for easy positioning changes using double-sided tape.

 ![Front_Steering Block](other/readme-images/Front_Steering_Block-drawing.jpg)